 Who we are

-Barton Accountancy Limited ("Barton Accountancy", "we", "us", "our") is an ICAEW Chartered Accountancy firm based at Shellbrook House, South Street, Ashby-de-la-Zouch, Leicestershire LE65 1BR.
+Barton Accountancy Limited ("Barton Accountancy", "we", "us", "our") is an ICAEW Chartered Accountancy firm registered in England & Wales (Company No. 13830167, VAT No. GB 405 3155 33).
+We are regulated by the Institute of Chartered Accountants in England and Wales (ICAEW) and hold Professional Indemnity Insurance in accordance with ICAEW's PII regulations — details available on request.
 We are the data controller for the personal data we collect about you.

 What personal data we collect